josephcooney/badass/readme.md

 - apiHooks: true|false - when set to true custom 'before' and 'after' methods are called prior to the generated API code being called.
 Defaults to false.
 - single_result: true|false - when set to true it causes the generated repository and API operations to return singular items instead of lists.
 Defaults to false.
 - fullName: string - used to get around the 63 byte length limit of postgres entities.
 The pattern of <entity>_<operation> often leads to names greater than 63 characters.
+- paged: true|false - indicates that the operation supports paging.
+Defaults to false.

 ### Field Level ###
 - largeContent : true|false - Signals to UI generators when set to true that a particular field should be displayed with more screen area.
 Defaults to false.